cityofaustin/Residential-Permitting/_projects/deck.md

 #### Do I need to be home for my inspection?

-When you schedule your inspection, you will find out whether or not you need to be home.&nbsp;
+When you schedule your inspection, you will find out whether or not you need to be home.

 If you are not required to be home during your inspection, you must clearly post your permitted plans and your permit for your inspector.